robertdmunn/thumbnailmagic/README.md

     * JDK 7
     * ffmpeg - used for rendering video thumbnails
     * NodeJS - used for rendering web page thumbnails.
+    * OpenOffice - used for rendering thumbnails of MSOffice documents and multi-page or high quality thumbnails of OpenOffice documents

 ThumbnailMagic packages the following external dependencies with the distribution: